Dynamics of a network of quadratic integrate-and-fire neurons with bimodal heterogeneity: Introduction

 The heterogeneity in the QIF neuron networks is determined by a distribution function $g(\eta)$ of an internal excitability parameter $\eta$.
 So far, only unimodal bell-shaped distributions, symmetric about a maximum have been considered.
 The reduction turns out to be especially effective when $g(\eta)$ is the Lorentzian (Cauchy) distribution.
 For such a distribution, the residue method allows one to reduce the network dynamics to just one equation for a complex order parameter.
 When QIF neurons interact via instantaneous Dirac delta pulses, such heterogeneity cannot provide macroscopic oscillations~\cite{Montbrio2015}.
-Oscillations also do not arise if the Lorentzian distribution is replaced by other unimodal distribution, for example, the Gaussian distribution~\cite{Klinshov2021}.
+Oscillations were also not detected when replacing the Lorentzian distribution with a unimodal Gaussian distribution~\cite{Montbrio2015,Klinshov2021}.
 It is natural to ask how these results change if other forms of heterogeneity are considered.
 In this paper, we will address this question for the simplest choice of a nonunimodal distribution: we consider a distribution $g(\eta)$ with two peaks constructed from a linear combination of two Lorentz functions.
 We found that this modification to the original problem introduces qualitatively new behaviors, including synchronized limit cycle oscillations and chaos.
 Note that a similar problem for a network of Kuramoto oscillators with a bimodal distribution of natural frequencies was considered in Ref.~\cite{Martens2009}.

 The paper is organized as follows.
 Section~\ref{sec:model} describes a microscopic model of a population of pulse-coupled QIF neurons with bimodal heterogeneity.
 In Sec.~\ref{sec:Mean-field}, we derive the reduced mean-field equations for this model.
 Section~\ref{sec:Bifurcation} is devoted to the bifurcation analysis of the mean-field equations.
 In Sec.~\ref{sec:Microscopic}, we compare the solutions of the mean-field equations and the microscopic model.
 The conclusions are presented in Sec.~\ref{sec:Conclusions}.